learnbymakingwales/learnbymakingwales.github.io/en/updates/_posts/2022-12-21-what-weve-learned.md

 We experimented with 2 approaches to hands-on learning - an abstract [design challenge](https://learnbymaking.wales/en/resource/design-challenge.html) and a specific [area of the NRW website](https://naturalresources.wales/permits-and-permissions/?lang=en).
 We learned:

 * There was value in exploring concepts in the abstract because it allowed us to step outside of the the day-to-day.
-For us this meant setting a design challenge around a festival and [it worked well](https://learnbymaking.wales/en/updates/2022/11/25/week-seven.html).

 * Something relevant is more impactful than something abstract.
 The value here was to pick a problem to focus on together.
-Had we decided on a specific problem to focus on up-front, we’d have missed the opportunity to explore and talk through what makes an ideal area to explore and prototype.
+Had we decided on a specific problem to focus on up-front, we’d have missed the opportunity to talk through what makes an ideal area to explore and prototype.
 Making it relevant increases the chances of the work being taken forward.

 ## Lesson 5: People learn by watching experts work together